WKYU-TV

 WKYU-TV (channel 24) is a secondary PBS member television station in Bowling Green, Kentucky, United States.
-Owned by Western Kentucky University as an arm of its Information Technology department, it is a sister station to NPR member network WKU Public Radio and its flagship station WKYU-FM.
-The two outlets share studios on College Heights Boulevard on the WKU campus; WKYU-TV's transmitter is located 6 mi north of Bowling Green along KY 185, on a tower shared with ABC/Fox/CW+ affiliate WBKO (channel 13) and Telemundo affiliate WBGS-LD (channel 34).
+Owned by Western Kentucky University as an arm of its Information Technology department, it is a sister station to NPR member network WKU Public Radio with its flagship station WKYU-FM (88.9), adult album alternative station WWHR-FM (91.7) and classical music station W248CF (97.5 FM).
+The four outlets share studios on College Heights Boulevard on the WKU campus; WKYU-TV's transmitter is located 6 mi north of Bowling Green along KY 185, on a tower shared with ABC/Fox/CW+ affiliate WBKO (channel 13) and Telemundo affiliate WBGS-LD (channel 34).

 WKYU-TV is a member of PBS' Program Differentiation Plan (PDP), previously known as the "Beta" group; as the Bowling Green market's secondary PBS station, it only airs 25% of the network's schedule.

 History

-The Broadcasting and Mass Media Department of Western Kentucky University was granted a construction permit by the Federal Communications Commission (FCC) on February 28, 1986, to build a public television station under the chosen callsign WKYU-TV to match that of its pre-existing NPR-member radio outlet WKYU-FM.
+The Broadcasting and Mass Media Department of Western Kentucky University was granted a construction permit by the Federal Communications Commission (FCC) on February 28, 1986, to build a public television station under the chosen callsign WKYU-TV to match that of its pre-existing NPR member outlet WKYU-FM.
 Plans for the opening of the television station dated back to about ten years prior.
-Under the director of Dr. Chuck Anderson, the station was established as an addition to the university's extensive broadcast program that already established a network of four NPR member public radio stations in the state.
+Under the director of Dr. Chuck Anderson, the station was established as an addition to the university's extensive broadcast program that has already established a network of what would eventually become four NPR member stations in the west-central and southern portions of the state.
+Transmission equipment for the station was pre-installed at ABC affiliate WBKO's tower site in 1988 to keep the start-up costs to a minimum.

-WKYU-TV would not only compete against locally-based Kentucky Educational Television (KET) station WKGB-TV (channel 53), but also be a source for locally-produced public affairs programming focusing solely on the south-central Kentucky area.
-The station signed on the air for the first time on January 17, 1989.
+WKYU-TV would not only compete against locally based Kentucky Educational Television (KET) station WKGB-TV (channel 53), but also be a source for locally produced public affairs programming focusing solely on the south-central Kentucky area.
+The station signed on the air for the first time on January 17, 1989, at 3 p.m.
+Central standard time.
 Upon its inception, it became the second PBS member station within Kentucky that was separate from statewide PBS-member network KET, but then became the only one remaining in Kentucky when KET acquired Louisville's WKPC-TV in 1997.

+The station's digital signal was activated over UHF digital channel 18 on May 1, 2003.

-After years of branding as "WKYU-TV" or WKYU PBS for most of its history, the station rebranded as WKU PBS in 2013, using the university's logo along with the PBS icon.
+After years of branding as "WKYU-TV" or "WKYU PBS" for most of its history, the station rebranded as "WKU PBS" in 2013, using the university's logo along with the PBS icon.